Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Results

 To validate the performance of our method in real-world applications, we deploy it on a tractor-trailer robot, as shown in Fig. \ref{fig:hardware}.
 The robot is driven by an Ackermann chassis and carries three easily removable passive trailers.
 We use hinges that connect the trailer to the tractor and the trailers to the trailers.

 Fig.~\ref{fig:software} illustrates the software system of the robot.
-In the perception module, we use the combination of LiDARs and reflective stickers to acquire the state of the robot, which includes the pose of the tractor and the yaw angle of each trailer.
+In the perception module, we use the combination of LiDARs and reflective stickers\cite{swarm-lio,swarm-track} to acquire the state of the robot, which includes the pose of the tractor and the yaw angle of each trailer.
 Specifically, the reflective stickers of the latter vehicle provides a high-intensity point cloud for the former LiDAR-installed vehicle.
 Then the relative pose of the two vehicles can be obtained by filtering this part of the point cloud and computing the normal vector of the fitted plane.
-Finally, using the pose in world frame output by the LiDAR-inertia Odometry (LIO) run on the LiDAR-installed vehicle, we can obtain the state of the robot by aligning it with other pose of vehicles.
+We run LiDAR-inertia Odometry (LIO) on two LiDARs separately.
+Using the initial point cloud map constructed by the LiDAR on the tractor as initial map of the LIO on the trailer, we can align the coordinate system of these two LIOs.
 In this work, we adopt FAST-LIO2\cite{fast-lio2} as the LIO algorithm.

 The registered point clouds from the tractor and states of the robot are further used to construct elevation map\cite{ele_map} and perform traversability assessment.
 For real-time requirements, we remove dynamic obstacles using ray casting and compute the covariance matrix of the point cloud in parallel with the help of GPU\cite{ele_gpu}.
 Further, still in parallel, we patch unseen grids using the nearest-neighbour method, computing the normal direction of the fitted plane and the approximate curvature\cite{terrain_curvature} for each grid.
 We obtain the final robocentric occupancy grid map by setting thresholds for traversability.
 Subsequently, the resulting map is delivered to the planning and control module, where the SDF will be computed by an efficient $O(n)$ algorithm\cite{esdf}.